LorienMCS/map_app/README.md

 A few disclaimers:
 - There are an enormous number of comments in my code in this project, particularly in the JavaScript file.
 I would normally never have this many comments, but this was a school project, and I left the comments in so my fellow students could explore what I learned .
 - This is still a work in progress.
 There is no back end to this project: no database, no web hosting except as a project page on GitHub.
 The code has not been refactored.
-- I have only been studying JavaScript for a month, so there is a lot I still don't know.
-I look forward to adding features and improvements as I learn more!